PennockTech/textar/README.md

 MAY use this entry to verify some other entry.
 Such entries should typically still be extracted as regular files too.

+FIXME:
-FIXME: how about a final entry with `{"filename":".","type":"signature/foo"}` as a signature over "everything before this entry"?
-Or allowing this one filename to be repeated, to allow for appending and re-signing?
+> how about a final entry with `{"filename":".","type":"signature/foo"}`
+> as a signature over "everything before this entry"?
+Or allowing this one
+> filename to be repeated, to allow for appending and re-signing?

+FIXME:
+> What awareness is needed of filesystem character sets vs textar character
+> sets?

 #### Signature MIME namespace